alekseyzimin/EviAnn_release/README.md

 conda install eviann

 Now you can use EviAnn.
-To switch in and out of to the EviAnn environment, use conda activate eviann or conda deactivate eviann.
+To switch in and out of to the EviAnn environment, use "conda activate eviann" or "conda deactivate".

 ## GitHub
 To install from GitHub, first download the latest distribution tarball EviAnn-X.X.X.tar.gz (not one of the Source code files!) from the github release page https://github.com/alekseyzimin/EviAnn_release/releases.
 Replace X's below with the version number.
 Then run: